uoftcprg/pokerkit/docs/simulation.rst

 Optional: Rake
 ^^^^^^^^^^^^^^

 This is an optional parameter.
 It is a callable that takes a rake from the pot(s).
 By default, PokerKit states take no rake.
-The default :func:`pokerkit.utilities.rake` function can accept parameters to take a non-zero rake.
+The default :func:`pokerkit.utilities.rake` function can accept parameters to take a non-zero rake, have a rake-cap, or facilitate the no-flop-no-drop rule.
 You can use ``functools.partial`` with it and supply it as the rake function.
-Of course, the user can define their own to do something more complex like min-rake or max-rake per pot.
+Of course, the user can define their own to do something more complex like min-rake or max-rake per pot depending on the poker state.

 Methods and Attributes
 ^^^^^^^^^^^^^^^^^^^^^^